RUPAKparajuli07/Age-or-Gender-Detector/README.md

 ### Running the Script
 1. Ensure that the required libraries are installed, especially OpenCV (`opencv-python`).
-2. Download the pre-trained models (face detection, age estimation, and gender estimation) and place them in the same directory as the script.
+2. Download the pre-trained models from the provided Google Drive links and place them in the same directory as the script.
 3. Run the script with appropriate command-line arguments:
    ```
    python script_name.py --image path/to/input_image.jpg